Our Picks for the Best PayPal Betting Sites

 • How do I pay with PayPal on Bet365?

-Using PayPal on Bet365 is incredibly easy.
-For deposits, head to your account page and click the button labelled “Deposits.”
+Using PayPal on bet365 is incredibly easy.
+For deposits, head to your account page and click the button labeled “Deposits.”
 Select the PayPal payment method and enter the details of your PayPal account.
-Enter an amount to deposit, and the funds will be taken from your PayPal account and added to your Bet365 account.
+Enter an amount to deposit, and the funds will be taken from your PayPal account and added to your bet365 account.
 For withdrawals, head back to your account page and click “Withdraw.”
 Select PayPal and enter the amount you wish to withdraw.
 Click the button to request a withdrawal; the money should be in your PayPal account within one working day.

 • Can you use PayPal on SkyBet?

-SkyBet allows its players to use PayPal as a payment option for deposits and withdrawals.
+SkyBet allows its punters to use PayPal as a payment option for deposits and withdrawals.
 Select the PayPal payment method when depositing or withdrawing funds from your account and enter your details.

 • What is the best betting site that accepts PayPal?